revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring MVC.md

 </details>

 ---
-6. How do you ensure both "/" and "/welcome" request mappings land in the "index" view in Spring MVC applications?
+6.How do you ensure both "/" and "/welcome" request mappings land in the "index" view in Spring MVC applications?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)